rudidude86/gura-lang.github.io/documents/Syntax.md

     0x7feaa00
     0x7FEAA00

-A suffix identifier can be appended after a number literal to convert it into other types rather than `number`.
+A suffix symbol can be appended after a number literal to convert it into other types rather than `number`.
-Two suffix identifiers are available as standard.
+Two suffix symbols are available as standard.

 <table>
-<tr><th>Suffix Identifier</th><th>Function</th></tr>
+<tr><th>Suffix Symbol</th><th>Function</th></tr>
 <tr><td><code>j</code></td><td>Converts into <code>complex</code> type.
 An expression <code>3j</code> is equivalent with <code>complex(0, 3)</code>.</td></tr>
 <tr><td><code>r</code></td><td>Converts into <code>rational</code> type.
 An expression <code>3r</code> is equivalent with <code>rational(3, 0)</code>.</td></tr>
 </table>

-Importing modules may add other suffix identifiers.
+Importing modules may add other suffix symbols.
 For instance, importing a module named `gmp`, which calculates numbers in arbitrary precision, would add a suffix `L` that represents numbers that may consist of many digits.

-You can also add your own suffix identifiers by using Suffix Manager that is responsible for managing suffix identifiers and their associated functions.
+You can also add your own suffix symbols by using Suffix Manager that is responsible for managing suffix symbols and their associated functions.

 ### {{ page.chapter }}.1.3.
 String Literal